 Krista Jon created this romantic yet modern centerpiece for a ranch wedding.

-Looking at these colors on their own, it’s hard to imagine them looking so beautiful, but when pulled together in the right pairings on various elements, you can picture a unique and stunning fall wedding.
+Looking at these colors for your fall wedding on their own, it’s hard to imagine them looking so beautiful, but when pulled together in the right pairings on various elements, you can picture a unique and stunning fall wedding.

 With sage and maroon lettering this invite is contemporary and chic, and works for the fall.